Listen to This Article:

 Good bakers stick with the classics.
 Great bakers are curious, experimenting with new flavor combinations and techniques.
 Not all of these experiments will end up on the winning side, but successful bakers can see these fumbles as learning experiences rather than failures.

 As with most things in life, strong foundational skills can make it easier for you to tinker with dishes and develop new recipes.
 Just ask Escoffier Online Pastry Arts graduate Trista Besecker.
-“The knowledge from Escoffier has given me the skills and confidence not only in my baking, but to take my baking and creations to the next level,” she says.*

 5. Excellent Hand-Eye Coordination

 Top bakers make shaping a seamless boule and rolling out flaky croissants look almost effortless.
-However, don’t think these are easy skills to master – they require advanced coordination and a thorough understanding of textures.
+However, don’t think these are easy skills to acquire – they require advanced coordination and a thorough understanding of textures.

 Even if you know the why and how behind these advanced baking techniques, there may be a gap between your mind and your hands.
 That’s where practice comes in.
-While your first or fiftieth croissant may turn out dense and oily, repetition will allow you to inch closer to those perfectly formed flaky layers.
+While your first or fiftieth croissant may turn out dense and oily, repetition may allow you to inch closer to those perfectly formed flaky layers.

 Culinary school can provide you with the opportunity to practice skills hundreds of times in a relatively low-stakes environment.
 By putting in your repetitions and listening to the advice of your Chef Instructors, you might be able to make a croissant that would make the French proud.